Signwriter

 Accredited (Award)

-• TAFE SA offers Certificate III in Signs and Graphics to apprentice signwriters.
+• TAFE SA offers Certificate III in Signs and Graphics relevant to this occupation.

 • Most signwriters are self-employed.
 Others work for signwriting firms or industrial and commercial firms.
 Most jobs are in metropolitan areas.
 With over half of signwriters in the State work in marketing and business management the need for training is ever increasing.
 It is a small occupation and competition for apprenticeship places is strong.